Data Policy

 We process personal data in accordance with the provisions of the European Data Protection Regulation (DSGVO) and the German Federal Data Protection Act (BDSG) for the following purposes and on the basis of the following legal grounds:

 Insofar as you have given us consent to process personal data for certain purposes, in particular for contacting you (e.g. via our contact form or by e-mail for processing and handling the inquiry, sending newsletters and e-mails), the lawfulness of this processing is based on your consent.
-Any consent given can be revoked at any time.
+Consent given can be revoked at any time.
 Please note that the revocation is only effective for the future.
 Processing that took place before the revocation is therefore not affected by the revocation.
-The revocation can be sent to the contact details above or to widerruf@timeride.de.
+The revocation can be sent to the above contact details or to .
 Legal basis: Consent, Art.
 6 para.
-1 sentence 1 lit. a) DSGVO.
+1 Sentence 1 lit. a) GDPR

-When contacting us (via contact form or email), your information will be processed to handle the contact request and its processing.
+When contacting us (via contact form or e-mail), your information will be processed to handle the contact request and its processing.
 Legal basis: Implementation of pre-contractual measures at the request of the person, Art.
-6 para. sentence 1 lit. b) DSGVO.
+6 para.
+Sentence 1 lit. b) GDPR

-When you visit our website for the first time, you will be asked whether you want to accept only necessary cookies or all cookies – if you select all cookies, this will also enable us to carry out marketing activities based on your interactions with the website, other marketing channels and other third parties such as social networks.
+When you first visit our website, you will be asked if you want to accept only necessary cookies or all cookies – if you select all cookies, this will also allow us to conduct marketing activities based on your interactions with the website, other marketing channels and other third parties such as social networks.

-To learn more about cookies, including in particular how to manage and delete cookies, see the Cookies section below.
-Legal basis: consent, Art.
+To learn more about cookies, including how to manage and delete them, see the Cookies section below.
+Legal basis: Consent, Art.
 6 para.
-1 sentence 1 lit. a) DSGVO.
+1 Sentence 1 lit. a) GDPR

-When contacting us (via contact form or email) in connection with your application, we process your data in order to assess your suitability for the position (or other open positions in our companies, if applicable) and to carry out the application process.
-Your applicant data will be screened by the HR department after receipt of your application.
-Suitable applications are then forwarded internally to the department managers responsible for the respective open position.
-There, a decision will be made on the further procedure.
+When you contact us (via contact form or e-mail) in connection with your application, we process your data in order to assess your suitability for the position (or other open positions in our companies, if applicable) and to carry out the application process.
+Your applicant data will be viewed by the HR department after receipt of your application.
+Suitable applications are then forwarded internally to the department managers for the respective open position.
+A decision will then be made there on the further course of action.
 In principle, only those persons in the company have access to your data who require this for the proper conduct of our application process.
-Legal basis: Establishment of an employment relationship, Section 26 of the German Federal Data Protection Act (BDSG) and after completion of the application process in the event of rejection to protect legitimate interests, Article 6 (1) sentence 1 lit. f) of the German Data Protection Act (DSGVO) (defense against claims), if applicable, if consent has been given, Article 6 (1) sentence 1 lit. a) of the German Data Protection Act (DSGVO).
+Legal basis: Establishment of an employment relationship, § 26 BDSG and after completion of the application process in case of rejection to safeguard legitimate interests, Art.
+6 para.
+1 Sentence 1 lit. f) DSGVO (defense against claims), if applicable, if consent granted, Art.
+6 para.
+1 Sentence 1 lit. a) GDPR

-We process your access data (see data listed above under point 2) to protect legitimate interests of us or of third parties.
-In particular, we pursue the following legitimate interests: Ensuring IT security, in particular the security of the website; advertising or market and opinion research, insofar as you have not objected to the use of your data; assertion of legal claims and defense in legal disputes.
-Legal basis: within the framework of the balancing of interests to protect legitimate interests, Art.
+We process your access data (see data listed above under point 2) to protect the legitimate interests of us or of third parties.
+We pursue the following legitimate interests in particular: Ensuring IT security, in particular the security of the website; advertising or market and opinion research, insofar as you have not objected to the use of your data; assertion of legal claims and defense in legal disputes.
+Legal basis: In the context of the balancing of interests to safeguard legitimate interests, Art.
 6 para.
-1 sentence 1 lit. f) DSGVO.
+1 Sentence 1 lit. f) GDPR.

 Who gets my data?

-Within the company, those departments that need your data to fulfill our contractual and legal obligations are given access to it.
+Within the company, access to your data is granted to those departments that need it to fulfill our contractual and legal obligations.

 Processors used by us (Art.
-28 DSGVO) may also receive data for the purposes mentioned above.
-These are companies in the categories of IT services, printing services, telecommunications, debt collection, advice and consulting, and sales and marketing.
+28 DSGVO) may also receive data for the above-mentioned purposes.
+These are companies in the categories of IT services, printing services, telecommunications, debt collection, consulting and advisory services, and sales and marketing.
 Where we use processors to provide our services, we take appropriate legal precautions and corresponding technical and organizational measures to ensure the protection of personal data in accordance with the relevant legal requirements.

-We only disclose data to third parties who are not processors within the scope of legal requirements.
-We only pass on users’ data to third parties if this is necessary, for example, on the basis of Art.
-6 (1) sentence 1 lit. b) DSGVO for contractual purposes or on the basis of legitimate interests pursuant to Art.
-6 (1) sentence 1 lit. f) DSGVO in the economic and effective operation of our business operations, or if you have consented to the transfer of data.
-In the case of purely informational use of the website, we generally do not pass on any data to third parties.
+Data is only passed on to third parties who are not order processors within the framework of legal requirements.
+We only pass on user data to third parties if this is necessary, for example, on the basis of Art.
+6 para.
+1 Sentence 1 lit. b) DSGVO for contractual purposes or on the basis of legitimate interests pursuant to.
+Art.
+6 par.
+1 Sentence 1 lit. f) DSGVO is necessary for the economic and effective operation of our business or you have consented to the transfer of data.
+In the case of purely informational use of the website, we do not pass on any data to third parties.

 How long will my data be stored?

-In addition, we are subject to various storage and documentation obligations, which result, among other things, from the German Commercial Code (HGB) and the German Fiscal Code (AO).
-The retention and documentation periods specified there range from two to ten years.
+In addition, we are subject to various storage and documentation obligations arising from the German Commercial Code (HGB) and the German Fiscal Code (AO), among other things.
+The periods specified there for storage or documentation are two to ten years.

-Finally, the storage period is also assessed according to the statutory limitation periods, which, for example, according to §§ 195 et seq. of the German Civil Code (BGB), are generally three years, but in certain cases can be up to thirty years, whereby the regular limitation period is three years.
+Finally, the storage period is also assessed according to the statutory limitation periods, which, for example, according to Sections 195 et seq. of the German Civil Code (BGB), are generally 3 years, but in certain cases can be up to thirty years, with the regular limitation period being three years.

-Will data be transferred to a third country or to an international organization?
+Is data transferred to a third country or to an international organization?

-The data provided is processed within the European Union as well as in the USA.
-Please note that we have agreed to EU standard data protection clauses with recipients of your data for countries without an adequacy decision by the Commission under Article 45 of the GDPR, as is the case with the USA (such as Google, Salesforce, Adobe).
+The data provided will be processed within the European Union as well as in the USA.
+Please note that we have agreed to EU standard data protection clauses with recipients of your data for countries without a Commission adequacy decision under Article 45 GDPR, as is the case with the USA (such as Google, Salesforce, Adobe).

-Note: The protection of personal data in the USA does not meet the level of data protection required by the EU.
+Note: The protection of personal data in the USA does not correspond to the level of data protection required by the EU.
 In particular, there is a lack of enforceable rights that safeguard the protection of your data against access by government agencies.
-Thus, there is a risk that these government agencies can access the personal data without the data transmitter or the recipient being able to effectively prevent this.
+Thus, there is a risk that these government agencies may access the personal data without the data transmitter or the recipient being able to effectively prevent this.

 What data protection rights do I have?